 - Creation of symbol tables

-The result of this stage is not a runnable program.
-Object files may still contain unresolved references to functions or variables defined elsewhere.
+The result is not a runnable program — object files may still contain unresolved references to functions defined elsewhere.
+This design allows only modified source files to be recompiled, saving significant build time in large codebases.

 3. Linking